Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance: SUPPLEMENTAL MATERIAL

 The expectation value of the likelihood-ratio statistic in the presence of a SGWB signal is

 and can be calculated for a given SGWB spectrum by integrating the FPE moment equations~\eqref{eq:evol} over the duration of the observing campaign.
 We thus estimate the detection threshold for a given experiment and for a given SGWB power-law index $\alpha$ by finding the smallest SGWB amplitude such that $\ev{\Lambda}\ge3.841$, using a numerical root-finding procedure.
-We then iterate this procedure over different power-law indices, $\alpha=-10,-9.75,-9.5,\ldots,+10$, to construct the PI curves\cite{Thrane:2013oya} shown in figure~\ref{fig:all-constraints}.
+We then iterate this procedure over different power-law indices, $\alpha=-10,-9.75,-9.5,\ldots,+10$, and take the maximum value of the resulting set of power-law curves at each frequency to construct the PI curves~\cite{Thrane:2013oya} shown in Fig.~1 of the main text.
 The resulting curves represent the SGWB sensitivity of the binary, under the assumption that the SGWB spectrum is reasonably well-modelled as a power law with $|\alpha|\le10$ in the sensitive frequency band.
-Figure~\ref{fig:combs} shows how the shape of the resulting PI curve depends on the ``comb'' of constraints at each of the binary's resonant frequencies.
-For low-eccentricity cases such as the Earth-Moon system ($e\approx0.055$), the $n=2$ harmonic is by far the most sensitive, giving a PI curve which is sharply peaked at this frequency (left panel of Figure~~\ref{fig:combs}).
-On the other hand, high-eccentricity systems such as the binary pulsar J1638-4725 ($e\approx0.955$) can have sensitivity out to harmonics of order $n\sim100$ or more, giving much broader PI curves (right panel of Figure~~\ref{fig:combs}).
+Fig.~\ref{fig:combs} shows how the shape of the resulting PI curve depends on the ``comb'' of constraints at each of the binary's resonant frequencies.
+For low-eccentricity cases such as the Earth-Moon system ($e\approx0.055$), the $n=2$ harmonic is by far the most sensitive, giving a PI curve which is sharply peaked at this frequency (left panel of Fig.~\ref{fig:combs}).
+On the other hand, high-eccentricity systems such as the binary pulsar J1638-4725 ($e\approx0.955$) can have sensitivity out to harmonics of order $n\sim100$ or more, giving much broader PI curves (right panel of Fig.~\ref{fig:combs}).